Current Plan: January 1, 2021 – December 31, 2023

 Goal 1.
 Increase citizen engagement with Ohio’s historical records.

-Objective A: Strengthen statewide awareness and support of Ohio’s historical records and archival collections.
+Objective: Strengthen statewide awareness and support of Ohio’s historical records and archival collections, including records documenting diverse and under-represented communities.

-Action 1: Use OHRAB’s website and social media to publicize institutions, grant recipients and projects undertaken to further access and preservation of historical records.
+Action 1: Use OHRAB’s website and social media to publicize institutions, grant recipients and projects undertaken to enhance access and preservation of historical records.

-Action 2: Support and publicize Ohio’s History Day through engagement with Ohio’s teachers and students.
+Action 2: Support and publicize Ohio’s History Day by creating an electronic resource for Ohio’s teachers and students.
 To encourage the use of primary sources in Ohio’s classrooms, present an award for the best use of Ohio’s historical records in a History Day project.
-Raise year-round awareness of History Day in Ohio by developing a gateway on OHRAB’s website listing resources and collections corresponding to the theme of History Day that students may use and provide links to tutorials on the use of primary sources.

-Action 3: Develop an Ohio Citizen Archivist program promoting citizens’ active engagement with historical records.
-Collaborate with institutions to create projects such as crowd-sourced transcription, indexing and preservation projects as well as training on how to read and use primary sources.
+Action 3: Collaborate with institutions to create projects such as crowd-sourced transcription, indexing and preservation projects as well as training on how to read and use primary sources.
+Continue to promote and recognize the achievements of archival volunteers with the Ohio Citizen Archivist award program.

 Action 4: Present OHRAB Achievement Awards recognizing archival programs that have made significant achievements in the management, preservation, access, advocacy and use of Ohio historical records.
-Develop guidelines for Achievement Award recipients to capitalize on their award through the promotion of their archives.
+Encourage Achievement Award recipients to capitalize on their award through the promotion of their archives.

-Action 5: Sponsor training programs to increase citizen’s awareness and use of historical record collections and institutions.
+Action 5: Sponsor and provide training to increase citizen’s awareness and use of historical record collections and institutions.
 Collaborate with groups such as the Ohio History Connection (OHC) and the Ohio County Archivists and Records Manager Association (CARMA) to create outreach training for records custodians.
-Provide training to teachers on the use of primary sources in their classrooms.

 Goal 2.
-Promote reliable and sustainable investment in Ohio’s electronic records.
+Promote reliable and sustainable investment in Ohio’s records in all formats.

-Objective A: Advocate for long-term management, preservation and access to Ohio’s electronic records.
+Objective 1: Advocate for long-term management, preservation and access to Ohio’s records.

-Action 1: Provide recommendations to the State Archives on emerging best practices for digital preservation.
+Action 1: Provide recommendations to the State Archives on best practices for records management and preservation.

-Action 2: Create a “Why Electronic Records Management Matters” campaign directed toward both state lawmakers and the public to educate about the benefits of well-funded electronic records management and preservation programs.
+Action 2: Educate state and local officials and the public about the benefits of well-funded records management and preservation programs.

-Action 3: Use opportunities, such as Statehood Day, to directly advocate for electronic records issues with state legislators.
+Action 3: Use opportunities, such as Statehood Day, to advocate with public officials for robust records access, management and preservation.

-Objective B: Educate citizens, lawmakers, public officials and other stakeholders about the dangers of ignoring the long-term problem of electronic records preservation.
+Objective 2: Educate citizens, lawmakers, public officials and other stakeholders about the necessity of electronic records preservation.

 Action 1: Use OHRAB’s website and social media to publicize electronic records that are at risk of being lost as a result of poor electronic records preservation practices.